 In connection with the Network Fee Modernisation Law and the discussion surrounding the refinancing of the offshore linkup costs for transmission system operators, changes in regulatory law entered into force with effect from 22 March 2019.
-The changes also relate to the investment measures (IMA) instrument which was established in the Incentive Regulation Ordinance and which regulates the remuneration of electricity and gas transmission system operators for expansion and restructuring investments.
-For example, the operating cost allowances, which were previously set at a flat rate, are now to be remunerated more on the basis of actual costs and differentiated according to the time of commissioning of an investment measure.
-Against this background, in 2019 the BNetzA reviewed the flat rates for natural gas compressors and gas pressure regulating and metering systems originally set in 2011 and revised them on 11 December 2019.
-Within the framework of the IMA approval, the Federal Network Agency now provides for an operating cost flat rate of 1.5 % for natural gas compressors and 1.7 % for gas pressure regulating and metering systems as from 1 January 2020.
-Furthermore, the BNetzA has announced - as required by the Incentive Regulation Ordinance (ARegV) - that it will also conduct a procedure in the course of 2020 to reset the flat-rate operating fees for other pipeline assets, especially with regard to the pre-commissioning phase.
-To this end, it has started a tender procedure for the appointment of an expert.
-A result that would affect both electricity and gas transmission system operators is expected by summer 2020.
+The changes also relate to the investment measures (IMA) instrument which was established in the AReqV and which regulates the remuneration of electricity and gas transmission system operators for expansion and restructuring investments.
+For example, the flat rate operating cost allowances set so far are now to be remunerated more on the basis of actual costs and differentiated according to the date of commissioning of an investment.
+Against this background, in 2019 the BNetzA reviewed the allowances for natural gas compressors and gas pressure regulating and metering systems originally set as flat rates in 2011 and revised them on 11 December 2019.
+Within the framework of the IMA approval, the BNetzA now provides for an operating cost allowance of 1.5 % of the acquisition costs for natural gas compressors and 1.7 % for gas pressure regulating and metering systems as from 1 January 2020.